The Indaba - 15 Days self-drive

 Table Mountain is a flat-topped mountain forming a prominent landmark overlooking the city of Cape Town in South Africa.
 The Table Mountain Aerial Cableway is a state-of-the-art cable car transportation system offering visitors a five-minute scenic ride to the top of Table Mountain or alternatively hike to the top.
 The number of different views from Table Mountain are outstanding.
 Located between Bakoven and fashionable Clifton, Camps Bay Beach is the Blue Flag beauty among a string of trendy Atlantic seaboard beaches along this scenic stretch of coastline.
 After Table Mountain make your way down to the beach for a lunch at one of the many restaurants on the beachfront.
 After lunch may your way to Kirstenbosch National Botanical Garden which is acclaimed as one of the great botanic gardens of the world.
 Few gardens can match the sheer grandeur of the setting of Kirstenbosch, against the eastern slopes of Cape Town’s Table Mountain.
 Time permitting the Company’s Garden in Cape Town is a great place in the late afternoon to spend an hour or two unwinding and exploring the natural, historical and architectural attractions.
 Located right at the heart of the Mother City, the garden is easily accessible and contains lots to see and do.
 This evening we will make a reservation have dinner at one of the many trendy restaurants in Bree Street close to your hotel.

 At the tip of the Cape Peninsula 60 km south-west of Cape Town, lies Cape Point, a nature reserve within the Table Mountain National Park.
 Your journey to this declared Natural World Heritage site will take you over the famous Chapman’s Peak Drive past the white beach of Noordhoek.
 Cape Point is a nature enthusiastic paradise.
 We will leave early not to miss out on any of the popular areas.
-We will have a quick coffee stop at The Noordhoek Farm Village just after Chapman’s Peak where you will find artisan breads and confectionary freshly baked daily at the Foodbarn Deli as well as an arrange of shops selling local craft.
-Hereafter we take the road to Cape Point following the magnificent coastline past Kommetjie, Soetwater, Witsand, Misty Cliffs and Scarborough and then inland for a few kilometres.
+We will have a quick coffee stop at The Noordhoek Farm Village just after Chapman’s Peak where you will find artisan breads and confectionery freshly baked daily at the Foodbarn Deli as well as an array of shops selling local craft.
+Hereafter we take the road to Cape Point following the magnificent coastline past Kommetjie, Soetwater, Witsand, Misty Cliffs and Scarborough and then inland for a few kilometers.
 The views at Cape Point are amazing, and during the winter months, you may also see Southern Right whales on the open sea.
 Hereafter visit a colony of endangered African penguins at Boulders Beach in Simons Town.
 (Look out for the Boulders Penguins sign) The penguins provide endless photo opportunities from Foxy Beach, where newly constructed boardwalks take visitors to within a few meters of the birds.
 On your way back have lunch in the fishing village of Kalk Bay, packed with antique stores, coffee shops, galleries, second hand bookstores and restaurants.
 I have not booked at a restaurant as I do not want you to be pressured by time.
-A good choice is Harbour House at the little harbour (Also the restaurant downstairs is just as good and cheaper).
+A good choice is Harbour House at the little harbour (also the restaurant downstairs is just as good and cheaper).
 Cape To Cuba and Olympia Cafe in Kalk Bay also good choices.
 Hereafter have a quick stop at Muizenberg Beach which with its colourful Victorian bathing boxes adding bold hues to the dramatic landscape that has been etched into the minds of beach-going South Africans for decades.
 It’s a Blue Flag Beach, which means it gets top marks for safety, recreational facilities and eco-consciousness.
 Time and again surfers will tell that Muizenberg was the place they first took to their boards and the beach’s Surfer’s Corner remains the place to experience a relatively gentle introduction to the sport.

 This morning you will be collected at 9h00 by our In-House sommelier Lara for your wine tour.
 It’s only a short scenic drive from Cape Town but the Cape Winelands feel like a different world.
 There are rolling vineyards, towering mountains and historic wine estates.
 Cape wine enjoys an international reputation and the winelands are home to most of South Africa’s premier wine estates.
 First visit Oom Samie se Winkel in the town of Stellenbosch which is the second oldest European settlement in the province after Cape Town.
 Undoubtedly the most scenically attractive and historically preserved town in Southern African history it reflects the neo-Dutch, and modern-Victorian architecture that encompasses simple lines, fine detail and elegant proportions.
 Oom Samie se Winkel, meaning “Uncle Sammy’s Shop”, is a Victorian style store that operates the same way now as it did back in the Victorian era.
 The store has been a Stellenbosch institution since 1904 and is now a national monument, offering all sorts of bric a brac and delightful foods and products.
-Hereafter our drive takes us over the scenic Helshoogte pass to the beautiful Franschoek Valley.
-On your way stop for lunch at Delaire Graff nestled between majestic mountains and overlooking the vineyards of Stellenbosch.
+Hereafter our drive takes us over the scenic Helshoogte pass to the beautiful Franschhoek Valley.
+On your way stop for a wine tasting at Delaire Graff nestled between majestic mountains and overlooking the vineyards of Stellenbosch.
 Here striking Cape Dutch architecture meets African artefacts and styling, with original artworks from Laurence Graff’s personal collection on display through- out, representing some of South Africa’s finest contemporary artists.
 Lunch will be at La Petit Ferme, listed as one of the top 15 best value establishments in the world by Conde Nast Traveller.
 The cuisine incorporates international methods and flavours, made from the freshest locally sourced produce.
 This afternoon on your way back to Cape Town stop at Babylonstoren for a drink and stroll through the beautiful gardens.
 Babylonstoren is a Cape Dutch farm with vineyards and orchards surrounded by the dramatic mountains of the Drakenstein Valley.
 It has an exceptionally well preserved werf dating from 1690.
 A fruit and vegetable garden of botanical diversity supplies a remarkable restaurant.

 Your last day in Cape Town will be at your own leisure.
 There are so many options of things to do and the day will for sure be too short to do everything that is possible.
 Eye See Africa have a blog post of the most popular things to do in Cape Town and we will help you plan the day.
 Cape Town has many great beaches, from the popular Clifton and Camps Bay beaches to the long stretches of Noordhoek and Muizenberg.
 Another option is to do some last-minute shopping at the Victoria & Alfred Waterfront.
 Nestled between Robben Island and Table Mountain in the heart of Cape Town’s working harbour, the Victoria & Alfred Waterfront has become South Africa’s most visited destination.
 Set against a backdrop of magnificent sea and mountain views it offers exciting shopping and entertainment options.
 Visitors to the Two Oceans Aquarium will enjoy a fascinating underwater world.
 The Maritime Museum focuses on the history of shipping from prehistoric times to the present day.
 Boat trips around the harbour and along the coast are also popular and helicopter flips provide a broader perspective of the Cape Peninsula.
-This evening we have booked dinner at La Colombe, one of South Africa’s top 10 restaurants.
+This evening we have booked dinner at FYN, one of South Africa’s top 10 restaurants.

 After breakfast we will do a last drive up Signal Hill to have a last view over the beautiful city before leaving for the airport and your flight homebound.